gabrielrovesti/gabrielrovesti/README.md

    - 🚴‍♂️ Love some bicycle around
    - 🚶‍♂️ I'm the Forrest Gump of walking: it's my evening pastime after studying/working all day long
    - 🤓 Knowledge enthusiast and Wikipedia/Wikimedia Foundation collaborator
-   - ✔️ Not related to toxic people *at all* - all references are NOT random (proud to have helped people and not joked/insulted on them, like you did :D)

 ---